Camille Breesch Travertine Table Lamp

 Manufacturer: Camille Breesch, Belgium.

 Camille Breesch was an artist and artisan with a small company in the Limburg province in Belgium.
 All his lamps are made in natural stone, mostly combined with brass.
 Often travertine but also Carrara marble, both from Italy.
-The company was active in the 1970s and 1980s.
+The company was active in the 60’s and 70’s.
 Most of the lamps have a metal label on the front of the base with the name Camille Breesch on it.
 Often it is a plastic label or a sticker.
-Sometimes nothing.
+This one has no label.

 Travertine is a form of limestone.